axiomes/Doctrine-ODM-Zend-Framework-integration/README.markdown

 - Provides Doctrine's ODM via a fully configurable Zend_Application resource plugin
 - Provides a Zend_Auth adapter
 - Provides a Zend_Paginator adapter
-- Caching via a Zend Cache Core instead of Doctrine's cache, you can use your usual backends
+- Caching via a Zend_Cache_Core instead of Doctrine's cache, you can use your usual backends
-- You can define caching in Zend App's CacheManager resource plugin
+- You can define caching in Zend_Application's CacheManager resource plugin
 - Works with models dispatched in modules